 The concept of drag and drop is a well-established method of bridging the gap between software applications.
-Simply select the files you want to import in another application (such as a file manager or a multimedia app) and drag them with your mouse onto PiTiVi's Media Library.
+Simply select the files you want to import in another application (such as a file manager or a multimedia app) and drag them with your mouse onto Pitivi's Media Library.

 This feature can be used to: